public class KeyFilter extends Object

 and less than or equal to the supplied maximum depth.
 Suppose the

-whose segments are selected by the corresponding Term
+whose segments are selected by the corresponding Terms of

 the supplied array.
 Suppose a Key K has N segments and the